AaronElyas/SEI-Project-2_React-app/README.md

  }, [])
 ```

-In solving this problem we found another way to pass data between components besides using props, and gained experience using React Hooks.
+In solving this problem we found another way to pass data between components besides using props, and gained experience using Hooks.

 ## Challenges